RedHat-Middleware-Workshops/optaplanner-workshop-v1m1-guides/solver-configuration.md

 We can also see that every step in the _Local Search_ phase results in the same score: _(0hard/0soft)_.
 This is due to the fact that we've not implemented our constraints yet in a proper `ScoreCalculator`.

 We now have an OptaPlanner application that is executable.
-In the the next module we will implement our constraints in two types of score calculators.
+In the the next module we will implement our constraints in three types of score calculators.

-Now that we have the ability to load planning problem data, we can go the next step of our project: configuring the solver!